wsjdata/atlantia_election_results/README.md

 ## Task

 Elections have just been held for the Assembly of Delegates, the lower house in the fictional country of Atlantia.
-You’ve got an editors meeting in three hours, and you need to be ready to tell them what the story is.
+You’ve got an editors' meeting in three hours, and you need to be ready to tell them what the story is.
 Please write a 200-400 word memo detailing your findings after analyzing the country’s precinct-level voting data.

 Your memo should include:
 01. Big picture findings.
 What are the top-level results that readers will care about, and why?
 Present these in clear, easy-to-understand language that could appear directly in the newspaper.